rjshvjy/puvi/.dev-index/code_usage_report.md

 - Files: 1

 ### frontend
-- Used by modules: batch_production, sku_production
+- Used by modules: sku_production, batch_production
 - Files: 2
 - Functions using this table:
   - create_sku_production in puvi-backend/puvi-backend-main/modules/sku_production.py